PriFi: Low-Latency Anonymity for Organizational Networks: Evaluation

 \para{Scalability.} Figure~\ref{fig:scalability} shows the performance for larger anonymity sets and with more \servers.
 While the number of guards has almost no impact on performance due to the buffering at the relay, our implementation would not be low-latency for more than a few hundred clients.

-\para{Local Trusted \Server.} The ICRC benefits from the particular situation of \emph{Privileges and Immunities} (P\&I)~\cite{icrc-privileges-immunities}, legal agreements with governments that provide a layer of defense in order to operate in environments of armed conflicts and other situation of violence.
-In practice, P\&I notably grants the delegations with inviolability of premises and assets; together with the strong physical security deployed at their server rooms, each delegation essentially has a local trusted server.
+\para{Local Trusted \Server.} The ICRC benefits from the particular situation of \emph{Privileges and Immunities} (P\&I)~\cite{icrc-privileges-immunities}, legal agreements with governments that provide a layer of defense in order to operate in environments of armed conflicts and other situations of violence.
+In practice, P\&I notably grants the delegations with inviolability of premises and assets.
+Together with the strong physical security deployed at their server rooms, each delegation essentially has a local trusted server.
 Aside from the ICRC, P\&I can apply to embassies and diplomatic missions~\cite{priviledges_and_immunities}.

-We simulate this new deployment on Deterlab, with one \server in the LAN instead of $3$ remote \servers.
-The latency between the relay and the unique \server is $10$~ms, like the clients.
-We observe that the latency experienced by clients is roughly cut in half in this case (Figure~\ref{fig:general-vs-icrc}, purple dotted curve versus blue solid curve), with the additional benefit that the only WAN bandwidth usage is the anonymized goodput.
-The baseline latency in this case is twice the latency of the LAN, $20$~ms.
+We simulate this new deployment with one \server in the LAN instead of three remote \servers.
+The latency between the relay and the unique \server is $10$~ms. In this case, we observe that the latency experienced by clients is roughly cut in half, shown in Figure~\ref{fig:general-vs-icrc}, purple dotted curve versus blue solid curve.
+An additional benefit is that the only WAN bandwidth usage is the anonymized goodput.

-\para{VPN.} When a member of an organization is accessing the network remotely (\eg traveling), it can benefit from \prifi's protection from outside the organizational LAN;\@ the cost is in performance, since the relay waits upon the slowest client to decode an anonymous message.
+\para{VPN.} When a member of an organization is accessing the network remotely (\eg when traveling), it can benefit from \prifi's protection from outside the organizational LAN\@.
+The cost is in performance, as the relay waits upon the slowest client to decode an anonymous message.

-We simulate this new deployment by having \emph{all} clients outside the LAN;\@ this is modeled by having the latency between clients and relay to be $100$~ms instead of $10$~ms. In this case, the baseline for latency is $200$~ms. We observe that in this scenario, end-to-end latency varies from $280$~ms to $498$~ms (Figure~\ref{fig:general-vs-icrc}, red solid curve versus blue solid curve); while is likely too high to support VoIP and video-conferencing, it might be acceptable for web browsing.
+We simulate this alternative deployment scenario by having \emph{all} clients outside the LAN\@.
+This is modeled by setting the latency between clients and relay to $100$~ms instead of $10$~ms. In this case, the baseline for latency is $200$~ms. We observe that in this scenario, end-to-end latency varies from $280$~ms to $498$~ms as shown in Figure~\ref{fig:general-vs-icrc}, red solid curve versus blue solid curve.
+While this latency is too high to support VoIP and videoconferencing, it might be acceptable for web browsing.
 We note that all users are slowed down.
 Although not explored in this work, this slowdown could be mitigated by having two \prifi networks, one reserved for local users, the other accepting remote users.
 Local users would participate in both networks, ensuring a sufficiently large anonymity set, and would communicate only using the fastest \prifi network.